 The Big Move.

 Not long after our daughter was born, my then wife (a born and raised Hoosier) wanted to live closer to her family.
 I have to admit that I didn't like it at first, but it didn't take long for me to warm up to the area.
 You see, Bloomington is a lot like the Dallas region: it's home to a strong LGBTQ community, a city of proud ethnic and racial diversity, and terrific local restaurants.
 The only real difference is that Indiana has a lot more trees than Texas, and I'd say that's an upgrade.But really, it's the people of Bloomington that made it home.
 You see, that “Hoosier hospitality” you hear about is almost identical to the Southern hospitality I grew up with in Texas.
-In a lot of ways, it feels like I've always lived here, and I can tell you that there's no place I'd rather call home than the amazing city of Bloomington, Indiana.
+In a lot of ways, it feels like I've always lived here, and I can tell you that there's no place I'd rather call home than the wonderful city of Bloomington, Indiana.

 What do I do now?